 Location: 100 Water St, Downtown Charlottesville

-If you are used to the farmer’s market on Water Street in downtown Charlottesville on Saturdays from May through September, don’t miss the outdoor Holiday Market!
-Open on Saturdays, you will see craft vendors with holiday ornaments and a vast array of gift options.
-Wander among booths manned by local farmers, artists, and artisans to find baked goods and decorations.
+If you are used to the farmers market on Water Street in downtown Charlottesville on Saturdays from May through September, don’t miss the outdoor Holiday Market!
+Open on Saturdays.
+You will see craft vendors with holiday ornaments and a vast array of gift options.
+Wander among booths staffed by local farmers, artists, and artisans to find baked goods and decorations.

 Celebrations Outside of the City

 With so much to do downtown, don’t forget to plan a visit to some of our historic homes and smaller towns.
 They have much to offer, as well!